-- Have the full version of Surfer installed.
+- Have the full version (or a custom temporary license generated for you by Golden Software technical support) of Surfer installed.
 The trial version launches a licensing dialog which the other program will not know what to do with, so the script that calls Surfer will get 'stuck'.

 - Surfer needs to have been installed by someone with Administrator rights to the computer.